haiwera-silk-cd/magento-devdocs/_includes/cloud/ssh-tunnel.md

 ### Connect to services {#tunnel-services}
 Now you can connect to services as if they were running locally.

-For example, to connect to the database, use the following command:
+例如， to connect to the database, use the following command:

 	mysql --host=127.0.0.1 --user='<database user name>' --pass='<user password>' --database='<name>' --port='<port>'